vatit-devops/ansibot/README.md

 ## Directory Structure

-_ansible_: This directory has the example Docker image for Ansible usage.
+- _ansible_: This directory has the example Docker image for Ansible usage.
-_src_: Source code for front-end.
+- _src_: Source code for front-end.
+- _docs_: Docs for react starter kit.
+- _tools_: Webpack configs.

 ## Usage